 How do you properly floss your teeth?

-- Slide the floss gently up and down between your teeth while holding it taut between your thumbs and index fingers.
+- Slide the floss slowly up and down between your teeth while holding it taut between your thumbs and index fingers.

-- Gently wrap the floss around each tooth’s base, making sure to go beneath the gum line.
+- Gently place the floss at the base of each tooth, making sure to go below the gum line.

-- Floss should never be snapped or forced, as this can cause damage to the delicate gum tissue.
+- Floss should never be snapped or forced, as this can render damage to the delicate gum tissue.

 Visit McCall Dental and maintain your oral health through regular dental checkups.
-Our team believes that everyone should have the right and proper dental care treatment.
+Our team believes that everyone should have access to proper dental care.
 That’s why we offer direct insurance billing.
-Call us now at (587) 747-0888 to book an appointment.
+Call us now at (587) 747-0888 to schedule an appointment.
 We would be happy to accommodate you!